 The FY96 plan included US\$10.828 million to continue IRST EDM design development (performance, safety, reliability, environmental suitability, human factors, and combat system integration).
-US\$1.535 million was set aside for IRST logistics support development and preparing for test and evaluation.
+US\$1.535 million was set aside for IRST logistics support development and test and evaluation.
 Planners allocated US\$937,000 to prepare for the IRST Preliminary Design Review.
-US\$221,000 of the extramural program was reserved for Small Business Innovation Research assessment in accordance with 15 U.S.C.
-638.
+US\$221,000 of the extramural program was reserved for Small Business Innovation Research assessment in accordance with 15 USC 638.

-There was a congressional appropriation increase of US\$9.5 million.
+There was a Congressional appropriation increase of US\$9.5 million.

-The FY97 is to complete construction of EDM-1 and deliver it to the land based test site (US\$2.130 million).
+The FY97 plan called for completing construction of EDM-1 and delivering it to the land-based test site (US\$2.130 million).
 Planners targeted US\$1.450 million to begin preparations for IRST installation at the LBTS.
-US\$300,000 is to conduct the IRST PDR.
+US\$300,000 was allocated to conduct the IRST PDR.

 IRST development was delayed one year due to FY94 reprogramming and a delay in requirements formulation.
-Follow-on Engineering Development slipped two years to accommodate a two-phase development approach.
+Follow-on engineering development slipped two years to accommodate a two-phase development approach.